nlndhlm/footballstats/README.md

 Gets data from football-data.co.uk and outputs average shots and goals for and against to .csv.

 Instructions:
- - Download and run FOOTBALLSTATS.py
+ - Download all files to the same folder, and run FOOTBALLSTATS.py
  - Downloaded data and generated stats (.csv-files) will show in same folder as script.